splunk/public-o11y-docs/incident-intelligence/generate-alerts/generate-alerts.rst

 :strong:`Available alert sources in Splunk Observability Cloud`

-- Splunk APM
+- Splunk APM, see :ref:`create-detectors` for more information about configuring detectors for APM.
-- Splunk Infrastructure Monitoring
+- Splunk Infrastructure Monitoring, see :ref:`create-detectors` for more information about configuring detectors for APM.
 - Splunk RUM
 - Splunk Synthetic Monitoring

-See :ref:`create-detectors` for more information about configuring detectors.

 :strong:`Available ingest endpoints for cloud alerts`